-One of the most important functions of your PA is to advise student-athletes for course selection and assist in selection of an academic major.
+One of the most important functions of your PA is to advise student-athletes for course selection and assist in the selection of an academic major.
 Academic advising requires a partnership between the student-athlete and the PA to ensure the best decisions are made.
 Student-athletes are required to meet with their PA each semester during the advising period.
-Sara Norman is the CASAS Professional Advisor for Student Athletes (email@example.com).

 Below are a number of resources and FAQs regarding academic needs for student-athletes.
-Please review this material and if you have further questions, please feel free to contact Sara Norman.
+Please review this material and if you have further questions, please feel free to contact Carter Hull.

-Each student athlete will have an advising hold which prevents you from registering for classes during early registration unless you have met with Sara Norman.
+Each student-athlete will have an advising hold which prevents you from registering for classes during early registration unless you have met with your Professional Advisor.
 If you have not met with her, the hold will not be lifted, and you will be unable to participate in early registration.
 This will allow you to register for classes that are ideal for your practice schedules.

 Please use this form for all course changes outside of Fall/Spring registration (summer registrations, add/drop, withdrawals) NCAA Class Schedule Change Form.